 I have been using IMTT to deal with social anxiety issues.
 For those who know me, it probably seems that it’s unthinkable that I could have social anxiety because I appear so outgoing; and I am in certain cases – especially individually or one on one.
 However, in work environments… for whatever reason… I feel like people do not like me, that people are judging me, and that I look like an idiot.
 I view myself through a microscopic lens, dissecting every word that I say, and then obsess for several days following these events.

 At this point I have done anywhere from 13-16 meditations and I am amazed at the effectiveness of it.
-I’d say that my current social anxiety level has been reduced from 4 on a scale of 0-10 to a 1, and I can ignore it and move on.
+I’d say that my current social anxiety level has been reduced from a 4 to a 1 on a scale of 0-10, and I can now ignore it and move on.
 Before EMDR, it was an 8 and EMDR reduced it to a 4.
 Obviously, I am sold on it and I am now moving on to addressing another issue using Image Transformation Therapy.
-Striving to resolve my own inner demons is a constantly evolving and everchanging process.
+Striving to resolve my own inner demons is a constantly evolving and ever-changing process.